-Adolescents, Adults, and Elderly: Single dose: 250 mg dried yeast, frequency of administration: 2 times.

-According to the information given in section 1.1 the medicinal product should contain at least $1.8 \times 10^{10}$ viable cells Saccharomyces cerevisiae CBS 5926 / g dried yeast, rounded up to $2 \times 10^{10}$ viable cells Saccharomyces cerevisiae CBS 5926 / g dried yeast.
+Adolescents, adults and elderly: Single dose: 250 mg dried yeast, frequency of administration: 2 times.
+The medicinal product should contain at least 1.8×10^{10} viable cells Saccharomyces cerevisiae CBS 5926/g dried yeast, rounded up to 2×10^{10} viable cells Saccharomyces cerevisiae CBS 5926/g dried yeast (see information given in section 1.1).

-Prevention of antibiotic associated diarrhoea
+Prevention of antibiotic-associated diarrhoea (AAD)

-A variety of clinical studies and meta-analyses has been published with regard to the effects of Saccharomyces boulardii in the prevention of AAD in both children and adults.
-As the selection of clinical studies for the meta-analyses has been made based on different criteria (e.g. age group, study design, indication) different assessments on the efficacy of Saccharomyces boulardii in this indication were given by the authors.
+A variety of clinical studies and meta-analyses have been published with regard to the effects of Saccharomyces boulardii in the prevention of AAD in both children and adults.
+As the selection of clinical studies for the meta-analyses had been based on different criteria (e.g. age group, study design, indication), different assessments on the efficacy of Saccharomyces boulardii in this indication were given by the authors.

 Many of the clinical studies, which have been published so far, indicate that the incidence of AAD tends to be lower when Saccharomyces boulardii is administered concomitantly.
-Nevertheless, it has to be emphasized that the study designs employed show a great variety with regard to e.g. the dosage of Saccharomyces boulardii, study duration and follow-up, selection of patients (age, in- or out-patient), choice of antibiotic, or definition of diarrhoea.
-Therefore, the data available are very inhomogeneous and give no evidence to support a general efficacy of Saccharomyces boulardii in the prevention of AAD.
+Nevertheless, it has to be emphasised that the study designs employed show a great variety with regard to e.g. dosage of Saccharomyces boulardii, study duration and follow-up, selection of patients (age, inpatient or outpatient), choice of antibiotic, or definition of diarrhoea.
+Therefore, the data available are very inhomogeneous and do not represent strong and sufficient evidence to support a general efficacy of Saccharomyces boulardii in the prevention of AAD.
 The effective dosage and the duration of treatment as well as the patient groups at a particular risk are not sufficiently investigated.

-A reliable assessment of efficacy is only possible, if risk factors for patients for the development of AAD have been identified.
-Although the risk for AAD seems to be increased in hospitalized patients (26-60% according to McFarland, 2006) the clinical study by Pozzoni et al. (2012) reported a diarrhoea rate of 13.3% only in elderly, hospitalized patients receiving placebo during treatment with various antibiotics.
-Thus, it does not seem justified to recommend Saccharomyces boulardii for general administration in the prevention of AAD, since in about 90% of the patients diarrhoea does not occur while on antibiotic therapy.
+A reliable assessment of efficacy is only possible if risk factors for patients for the development of AAD have been identified.
+Although the risk for AAD seems to be increased in hospitalised patients (26-60% according to McFarland, 2006), the clinical study by Pozzoni et al. (2012) reported a diarrhoea rate of 13.3% only in elderly, hospitalised patients receiving placebo during treatment with various antibiotics.
+Thus, it does not seem justified to recommend Saccharomyces boulardii for general administration in the prevention of AAD, since in about 90% of the patients, diarrhoea does not occur while on antibiotic therapy.

 This assessment is in agreement with Suardi et al. (2013).
-In their review on probiotics in the prevention of AAD in adults, they summarize as follows: In spite of some evidence consensus statements favoring the use of probiotics in the prevention of AAD is lacking due to the difficulties in analyzing the available studies.
+In their review on probiotics in the prevention of AAD in adults, they summarise as follows: "In spite of some evidence consensus statements favoring the use of probiotics in the prevention of AAD is lacking, due to the difficulties in analyzing the available studies.
 The differences of sample sizes with heterogeneous populations, the differences in the given dose of probiotics agents, the differences in the amounts of viable organisms administered represent the main factors impacting the correct interpretation of the promising results found in these studies.
 Moreover, study designs are not homogeneous as well as endpoints and objectives that do not include assessments of possible adverse events.
 In conclusion, albeit some promising results on the efficacy of probiotics in the prevention of AAD and C. difficile associated diarrhoea, there are no evidence-based guidelines regarding probiotics for this use.
-Adequately powered, double blind, randomized controlled trials are needed to assess the efficacy of specific probiotic strains.
+Adequately powered, double blind, randomized controlled trials are needed to assess the efficacy of specific probiotic strains."